 Exeter is an historic cathedral and university city and the capital of Devon.

-The city’s Labour council has grown the city, redeveloped the centre, while levying the fifth lowest council tax in England.
-Recent investments like IKEA and John Lewis have cemented Exeter’s regional status as a shopping destination.
+The city’s Labour council has grown the city and redeveloped the centre.
+Investments like IKEA and John Lewis have cemented Exeter’s regional status as a shopping destination.

 Exeter has helped spearhead the revival in local and regional food and drink and is home to the annual South West Food Festival.
 Exeter is also a great place to stay while exploring the nearby Jurassic Coast or the two National Parks in Devon – Exmoor and Dartmoor.

-In spite of the enormous current pressure on the NHS, our local hospital, the Royal Devon and Exeter, has retained its reputation as one of the best and best run in the country.
+In spite of the enormous recent pressure on the NHS, our local hospital, the Royal Devon and Exeter, has retained its reputation as one of the best and best run in the country.